 Together with the military installations many new streets were laid, new districts were built with barracks for the soldiers, warehouses and other infrastructure.

 Among such districts is Šančiai to the southeast of the New Town.
 Red brick 3 stories barracks still line the Juozapavičiaus Avenue there.
 Some of them are restored and turned into hotels or apartments.
-Many others stand abandoned, some of them decayed to a mere outer shell with nothing purposefully changed since the times of the czar a century ago.
+Many others stand abandoned or even decayed to a mere outer shell with nothing purposefully changed since the times of the czar a century ago.

 Another interesting building in Juozapavičiaus Avenue is the Jesus Heart church.
-Its industrial-style walls do not let one forget that this building was built as a military warehouse and was converted to a church after Šančiai became a civilian district.
+Its industrial-style walls do not let one forget that this building has been built as a military warehouse and converted to a church after Šančiai became a civilian district.

-Military cemetary where soldiers of World War 1, World War 2 and other eras lie not far away from each other is also in Šančiai.
-Lithuanians, Germans, Russians and others found their final resting place less than "a cannonshot away" inbetween them.
+Military cemetary where soldiers of World War 1, World War 2 and other eras lie is also in Šančiai.
+Lithuanians, Germans, Russians and others have their final resting place less than "a cannonshot away" inbetween them.